mistergreen/WAAC/README.md

 There are a few things I need to finish but if you would like to contribute, please do.

-1. Save and Retrieves device settings to SD card as query string for backup
+1. Add simple device interface like digital devices like buttons
-2. Add simple device interface like digital devices like buttons
+2. Possible use NTP (Network Time Protocol) instead of RTC to keep time

-3. Possible use NTP (Network Time Protocol) instead of RTC to keep time
+I decided not to do back up to settings.
+It's too complicated.
+It's best you stick a 9v battery to the arduino in case of a power outtage :)

 #Required Equipments
 1. Arduino Due